GB Election 2020 unofficial results

-SKARDU: The unofficial results of the Gilgit-Baltistan Election 2020 showed Pakistan Tehreek-e-Insaf (PTI) has won three seats thus far and leading in five constituencies, followed by PPP who is also leading in 5 GB constituencies, ARY News reported on Suday.
+SKARDU: The unofficial results of the Gilgit-Baltistan Election 2020 showed Pakistan Tehreek-e-Insaf (PTI) has won six seats thus far and leading in four constituencies, followed by Pakistan Peoples Party (PPP) who clinched victory in three GB constituencies, ARY News reported on Sunday.

+As per the unofficial results received thus far, Majlis Wahdat-e-Muslimeen (MWM) has succeeded to win one seat, while Pakistan Muslim League-Nawaz (PML-N), which had won the elections in 2015, failed to attract people and could not win even a single seat so far.

+Independent candidates have managed to grab four seats thus far, according to unofficial results.

 The polling for the general elections of the Gilgit-Baltistan Assembly ended without any major disruption and counting of votes is currently underway.